Modding A NuVision TM800W560L Tablet

 Enough said, Windows had to come off.
-And sadly, (spoilers) you don’t always get what you want.
-Anyways, here are my adventures…
+Though sadly, (spoilers) you don’t always get what you want.

 Okay, okay, rant-mode off… How do I check?
 Well, to summarize, its a pain.
 Microsoft has pushed a poor-excuse of a tablet OS on vendors who really don’t think too far in advance of working on the tablet.
 At least with ease and for people who aren’t just consumption payment machines.
 Sorry, ranting again….